Are you wondering what’s the best way to protect your business in these ever-changing times? If so we have the answer for you, risk management.

 Step 4: Decide What’s Best and Do It

 A formal process should be set up to make the solution active.
 This process should be logical and consistent across the entire company.
-An effective process will also encourage every employee involved every step of the way.
+An effective strategy will also encourage every employee involved every step of the way.

 Step 5: Look At the Results